 Interactive Tool: Are You Depressed?

-Postpartum psychosis.
-This severe condition is most likely to affect women with
+This severe condition is most likely to affect women who have

 bipolar disorder or a history of

-during the first 3 postpartum weeks (as soon as 1 to 2 days after childbirth),
+during the first 3 weeks (as soon as 1 to 2 days) after childbirth,

 - Feeling removed from your baby, other people,